itskhurram/ndiContainerExample/README.md

-# node dependency injection express middleware
+# dependency injection Implementation using Awilix

-getting basic undestanding of the Node Dependency Injection Middleware usage.
+getting basic undestanding of the Awilix Dependency Injection usage.